 The dash-dotted and dashed lines in Fig. 4 show the peaks in the SAM1 and SAM2 power spectra, respectively, for periods between 50 and 1000 days.
-In order to be identified, the peaks had to be separated by at least 10 data points (with frequency resolution of 1/9360 days-1) and had to be higher than 5/6 of the maximum value in the low-frequency part of the spectrum.
-The SAM1 peaks were then projected on the BAM2, EHF2 and EMF1 panels, whereas the SAM2 peaks were projected on the BAM1, BAM3, EHF1, EHF3 and EMF2 panels to locate matching peaks.
-If the main peaks approximately match, then this provides prima facie evidence for a 339 relation between the modes.
-For the model equinox configuration this shows a clear low-frequency 340 relation between SAM1, EMF1, BAM2 and EHF2.
-The relations between SAM1 and EMF1, 341 and between BAM2 and EHF2, reflect the quasi-steady limit of (4) and (6) (i.e. $z_u/\tau \approx m$ and $[K_E]/\tau{EKE} \approx \alpha{EKE}[v^\theta^]$), but the cross-relation between SAM1 and BAM2 is non-trivial.
+To be identified, the peaks had to be separated by at least 10 data points (with frequency resolution of 1/9360 day-1) and had to be higher than 5/6 of the maximum value in the low-frequency part of the spectrum.
+The SAM1 peaks were then projected on the BAM2, EHF2, and EMF1 panels, whereas the SAM2 peaks were projected on the BAM1, BAM3, EHF1, EHF3, and EMF2 panels to locate matching peaks.
+If the main peaks approximately match, then this provides prima facie evidence for a relation between the modes.
+For the model equinox configuration, this shows a clear low-frequency relation between SAM1, EMF1, BAM2, and EHF2.
+The relations between SAM1 and EMF1 and between BAM2 and EHF2 reflect the quasi-steady limit of (4) and (6) (i.e., $z_u/\tau \approx m$ and $[K_E]/\tau{\rm EKE} \approx \alpha{\rm EKE}[v^\theta^]$ ), but the cross relation between SAM1 and BAM2 is nontrivial.
 The strong positive correlation for low-pass data is shown in the top row of Table 2.
-Similarly, there 344 is a different low-frequency relation between SAM2, EMF2, BAM3 and EHF3, pointing to a non-345 trivial relation between SAM2 and BAM3.
+Similarly, there is a different low-frequency relation between SAM2, EMF2, BAM3, and EHF3, pointing to a nontrivial relation between SAM2 and BAM3.
 The strong positive correlation for low-pass data is shown in the top row of Table 4.
-The link between any of these modes and BAM1 or EHF1 is 347 weaker (see also top row of Table 3).
-Therefore, we find no evidence of a quasi-steady cross-mode relationship between SAM1 and BAM1, which was the correlation examined (using unfiltered data) by Thompson and Woodworth (2014).
-Note that the correlations shown in Tables 2-4 are 350 robust to subsampling, i.e. high correlations are robustly high and small or non-robust correlations 351 are consistently small or non-robust.
+The link between any of these modes and BAM1 or EHF1 is weaker (see also top row of Table 3).